SumoLogic/sumologic-documentation/docs/cloud-soar/user-manual.md

 If the checkbox for CyberArk is enabled for a resource field, the data type allowed for that field will be string only, even if the same field was configured to accept lists, checkboxes, numbers, etc.
 :::

-**The only property that will be retained is the mandatory nature of the field.**
+**The only property that will be retained is the mandatory nature of the field**.

 Values entered in the field not enabled for CyberArk, if previously entered and saved, will be retained if the field becomes enabled for CyberArk.
 The same is not true otherwise.